In a B2B commercial setting, waste collections can occasionally be missed, but what do you do if this happens?

 What should you do if your collection is missed?

-If your collection doesn’t take place as scheduled, the most important step is to report a missed bin collection as soon as possible.
+If your collection doesn’t take place as scheduled, the most important step is to report it as soon as possible.
 Prompt reporting allows your service provider to investigate and arrange a resolution faster.

 At Waste Managed, you can report a missed bin collection via: